 Hello!
-I'm Robin.
-I make interactive fiction, text adventure and puzzle games, playable in the browser.
+I'm Robin (he/him).
+I make interactive fiction, text adventure, and puzzle games.

-All my games can be played online for free; some have paid downloads for offline play, which include designer's notes, maps and complementary 'feelies'.
-If you enjoy the games, please consider buying a download, or donating by clicking "Support this game" on an individual game's page.
+All my games can be played online for free (even those listed with prices!)
+Some have paid options with downloads for offline play, designer's notes, maps and 'feelies'.
+If you enjoy the games, please consider buying or donating by clicking "Support this game" on the game page.

 Other ways to support me:

-Unlike graphical games, which are limited by hardware and software capabilities, text advntures use a technology of unsurpassed advancement - natural language - to project the images directly into your imagination.
+Unlike graphical games, which are limited by hardware and software capabilities, text adventures use a technology of unsurpassed advancement - natural language - to project the images directly into your imagination.

 You get a description of where you are and what is going on, and you give the game commands.
-In my "clickable" games (Detectiveland, Draculaland, Pirateship and Zeppelin Adventure) the commands are available as buttons.
-In the type-ins (Hamlet, Aunts and Butlers, The Xylophoniad and Portcullis), you enter the commands by typing them in simple English at the prompt at the bottom, and pressing Enter.
-Including an exhaustive list of words the game understands would spoil your enjoyment of playing, but some simple commands are:
+In my "clickable" games (like Detectiveland) the commands are available as buttons.
+In the "parser" games (like The Xylophoniad), you enter the commands by typing them in simple English at the prompt at the bottom, and pressing Enter.
+Including an exhaustive list of words the games understand would spoil your enjoyment of playing, but some simple commands are:

 north, east, south, west, in, out, up, down